On L-space knots obtained from unknotting arcs in alternating diagrams: The geometry of knots in

 \subsection{Constructing satellite knots in $\D$}

 Now we turn our attention to the satellite knots in $\D$.
-In this section we give a general construction for producing alternating diagrams with an unknotting crossing for the resulting knot in $\D$ is a satellite knot.
-For this construction we need the following definition. \begin{defn} An {\em alternating unknotting tangle} is an alternating tangle $T$ containing a distinguished crossing $c_T$, with the property that after changing $c_T$ we obtain a tangle that is isotopic, relative to the boundary, to a single crossing.
+In this section we give a general construction for producing alternating diagrams with an unknotting crossing for which the resulting knot in $\D$ is a satellite knot.
+For this construction we need the following definition. \begin{defn} Let $T$ be an alternating tangle which does not admit any Reidemeister~I moves reducing the crossing number.
+We say that $T$ is an {\em alternating unknotting tangle} if there is a distinguished crossing $c_T$ such that after changing $c_T$ we obtain a tangle that is isotopic, relative to the boundary, to a single crossing.
 Moreover, we require that the crossings connected by an arc to the boundary appear as in Figure~\ref{fig:unknottingtangle}. \end{defn}

-{\rmk An alternating unknotting tangle $T$ is defined in such a way that if we replace the unknotting crossing of $(D,c)$ with $T$ to obtain a new alternating diagram, then this alternating diagram will have unknotting number one with the distinguished crossing $c_T$ as an unknotting crossing.}
+Note that an alternating unknotting tangle $T$ is defined in such a way that if we replace the unknotting crossing of $(D,c)$ with $T$ to obtain a new alternating diagram, then this alternating diagram will be reduced and have unknotting number one with the distinguished crossing $c_T$ as an unknotting crossing.
+This observation allows us to make the following construction possible.

-\begin{construct} Start with $D$, an alternating diagram with an unknotting crossing $c$.
+\begin{construct} Let $D$ be a reduced alternating diagram with an unknotting crossing $c$, which is not a clasp diagram.
 Let $(T,c_T)$ be an alternating unknotting tangle with more than one crossing.
-We replace $c$ with $T$ to obtain an alternating diagram $(D',c_T)$ with unknotting number one. \end{construct}
+Replace $c$ with $T$ to obtain an alternating diagram $(D',c_T)$ with unknotting number one. \end{construct} Note that the diagram resulting from this construction is always reduced.
+This is a consequence of the assumption that the original diagram $D$ is reduced and that the tangle $T$ cannot be simplified by any Reidemeister~I moves.
+An example of this construction is given by the twirl move which replaces the unknotting crossing with an alternating unknotting tangle with four crossings.
+Proposition~\ref{prop:twirleffect} shows that the twirl move corresponds to a cabling operation in $\D$.
+Similarly Construction~\ref{cons:satellite} corresponds to taking satellites in $\D$.